March 11, 2019

 But now, some fitness influencers and experts are trying to redeem Cheez Whiz, claiming the cheese sauce contains high levels of a certain fatty acid that can potentially aid weight loss and fitness, and maybe even fight cancer.

 Can cheesesteaks get even more popular in Philly?

 The health-promoting fatty acid is called CLA, or conjugated linoleic acid, which naturally occurs in meat and dairy products and has been shown to help burn fat and build muscle.
 CLA has even earned the product a top spot on Shape’s “healthy junk foods” list, citing that “Cheese Whiz turns out to have more of this cancer-fighting compound than any regular cheese.”

 RELATED READ: This study proves eating healthy can be affordable

 CLA is essentially a type of polyunsaturated, omega-6 fatty acid.
 In other words, it’s technically a trans fat — but a natural type of trans fat that occurs in many healthy foods, Healthline reports.

-Interestingly, CLA may be one of the most comprehensively studied weight loss supplement in the world.
-Further, some studies indicate that CLA can cause significant fat loss in humans.
-It may also improve body composition by reducing body fat and increasing muscle mass, Healthline reports.
+Interestingly, CLA may be one of the most comprehensively studied weight loss supplement in the world, with some studies indicating that CLA can cause significant fat loss and increased muscle mass, Healthline reports.

-These weight loss effects may be statistically significant, but remember that they are small — and there is potential for side effects.
+But while these weight loss effects from Cheez Whiz may be statistically significant, remember that they are small — and there is potential for side effects.

 Cheez Whiz contains five milligrams of CLA per gram of fat, according to National Cattlemen’s Beef Association.
 Comparatively, homogenized milk has 5.5 milligrams of CLA per gram of fat, beef has three to four milligrams, chicken 0.9 milligrams, seafood less than one milligram and cheeses range from 3.5 to six milligrams.